FYI-Math

 CTC Clearance.

-Complete Professional Teaching Portfolio.
+Complete Teaching Performance Assessment.

 Funding Opportunities

-There are many programs, scholarships, and loan programs available to students interested in teaching careers.
-For example, the Assumption Program of Loans for Education (APLE) provides up to $19,000 in assumption of educational loans for students planning to teach mathematics or science.
+The Assumption Program of Loans for Education (APLE) provides up to $19,000 in assumption of educational loans for students planning to teach mathematics or science.
 Juniors, seniors and credential students are eligible.
-For more information about APLE, visit the website: http://www.csusuccess.org/scholarship.
-For additional scholarship and loan possibilities, inquire at CSUN's Financial Aid Office.
+For more information about APLE, visit the website: http://aple.csusuccess.org/scholarship.

 return to main page